Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Case study: forecasting weekly bank-asset shares

 \subsection{Exploratory composition dynamics}

 Figure~\ref{fig:h8-stack} plots the weekly shares of cash, securities, loans, and other assets in the H.8 aggregate over the last decade.
 Loans dominate the balance sheet throughout, generally near three fifths of total assets, with a visible compression around early 2020 followed by a partial recovery.
-Cash rises from the high teens before 2020 to roughly the low twenties by 2022, then settles slightly lower and edges up again into 2025.
-Securities hover in a narrow band around the low teens with mild drift, while the residual \emph{Other} moves mechanically against loans.
+Cash rises from approximately $12\%$ before 2020 to a peak of roughly $22\%$ by mid-2022, then settles in the $16$--$19\%$ range through 2025.
+Securities hover in a narrow band of approximately $12$--$14\%$ with mild drift, while the residual \emph{Other} moves mechanically against loans.
 The ranking of components is stable over time and there are no boundary touches, so the probability floor imposed during construction does not bind in economically relevant weeks.

 Two features in the figure motivate our specification choices.
-The first is the combination of smooth, low–frequency reallocations with episodic realignments, most notably in 2020 and again during pockets of volatility in 2025.
+The first is the combination of smooth, low-frequency reallocations with episodic realignments, most notably in 2020 and again during pockets of volatility in 2025.
 This is where an AR(1) mean with an MA(1) shock on the ALR scale is useful.
 The AR captures persistent rebalancing and the MA soaks up short transients.
-The second is that realized ALR step sizes spike in those same episodes, which is why we drive the Dirichlet precision with a lagged, smoothed measure of ALR volatility computed without look‑ahead.
-The dominance and persistence of the loans share in the plot support choosing loans as the ALR reference \(j^\star\), which stabilizes the transformed coordinates by anchoring them to the largest component.
+The second is that realized ALR step sizes spike in those same episodes, which is why we drive the Dirichlet precision with a lagged, smoothed measure of ALR volatility computed without look-ahead.
+The dominance and persistence of the loans share supports choosing loans as the ALR reference $j^\star$, which stabilizes the transformed coordinates by anchoring them to the largest component.